 Introduction We are committed to integrity in all our dealings and maintaining the trust of our clients.
 The Public Library of Science ("PLOS") and its leadership and staff are subject to legal requirements relating to conflicts of interest.
-For example: • The California Nonprofit Public Benefit Corporation Law (the "Nonprofit Law") limits transactions between PLOS and its directors, and provides that a majority of the board of directors must meet a specified independence standard.
-California corporation law principles provide that directors owe PLOS a duty of loyalty, which requires a director to act in the interest of the organization rather than in the personal interest of the director.
+For example: The California Nonprofit Public Benefit Corporation Law (the "Nonprofit Law") , limits transactions between PLOS and its directors, and provides that a majority of the board of directors must meet a specified independence standard.
+California corporation law principles provide that directors owe PLOS a duty of 4 loyalty, which requires a director to act in the interest of the organization rather than in the personal interest of the director.
 Federal tax law and PLOS's Articles of Incorporation provide that no part of the net earnings or assets of PLOS may inure to (benefit) its directors, officers, and other private persons.
 Federal tax law requires public disclosure regarding, among other things, relationships between PLOS and its leaders, the independence of PLOS's board, and the compensation of PLOS's leadership.
 PLOS adopted this Conflict of Interest Policy (this "Policy") to facilitate compliance with these laws and provide procedures for addressing situations that involve, or may appear to involve, conflicts of interest.
-Policy Core principles It is the policy of PLOS that directors, officers and employees ("associates") promptly and fully disclose any actual, apparent or potential conflicts of interest (as defined below), that no associate participate in any decision by PLOS in any matters in which he or she has a conflict of interest, that PLOS follow a disciplined, documented process in making decisions about such matters, and that PLOS comply with all applicable legal requirements relating to such matters.
-Definitions A conflict of interest exists if a key employee is (i) in a position to make or influence PLOS's decisions about a transaction or relationship with a vendor, supplier, lender, lessor, consultant, grantee or other person and (ii) has an affiliation with the other party to the transaction.
-A key employee is any PLOS employee who receives more than \$150,000 in annual compensation and has management responsibility over a substantial segment (10%+) of PLOS's assets, income, expenses or budget, or is otherwise considered a key employee under PLOS's compensation review policy.
-An associate is considered to have an affiliation if (i) the associate is the other party; (ii) the other party is a family member; (iii) the other party is an entity in which the associate or family member of an associate is also an associate; or (iv) the other party is an entity in which the associate or a family member of an associate has a substantial financial interest as an owner or investor in the entity.
-Family member means brother, sister, ancestor, descendant, spouse, brother-in-law, sister-in-law, son-in-law, daughter-in-law, mother-in-law, or father-in-law of any such person.
+Policy Core principles It is the policy of PLOS that directors, officers and key employees ("associates") promptly and fully disclose any actual, apparent or potential conflicts of interest (as defined below), that no associate participate in any decision by PLOS in any matters in which he or she has a conflict of interest, that PLOS follow a disciplined, documented process in making decisions about such matters, and that PLOS comply with all applicable legal requirements relating to such matters.
+Definitions A conflict of interest exists if an associate is (i) in a position to make or influence PLOS's decisions about a transaction or relationship with a vendor, supplier, lender, lessor, consultant, grantee or other person and (ii) has an affiliation with the other party to the transaction.

+A key employee is any PLOS employee who is part of the Leadership Team and/or anyone who receives more than US \$150,000 in annual compensation and has management responsibility over a substantial segment (10%+) of PLOS's assets, income, expenses or budget, or is otherwise considered a key employee under PLOS's compensation review policy.

+An associate is considered to have an affiliation if (i) the associate is the other party; (ii) the other party is a family member of an associate; or (iii) the other party is an entity in which the associate or a family member of an associate has a substantial financial interest as an owner or investor in the entity.

+Family member means brother, sister, ancestor, descendant, spouse, domestic partner, grandchildren, brother-in- law, sister-in-law, son-in-law, daughter-in-law, mother-in-law, or father-in-law.